jmolenaa/get_next_line/README.md

 ##### GNL_join - joins what has been read with everything that has been read so far.
 ##### GNL_doublearray - stores all buffers read in an array and then concatenates them once a newline or EOF has been read.
 ##### GNL_lists - stores all buffers read in a list and then concatenates them once a newline or EOF has been read.

-### Usage

-Add the two .c files from one of the GNL versions to your compilation and include the header file.
-Call 'get_next_line' to use the function.
-The function is also added to my [Codam_libft](https://github.com/jmolenaa/Codam_libft)